How does Botox work?

 What kind of results can I expect?

 Visible results can last up to four months.
-After that, you may be ready to return for a follow-up treatment.
+After that, you may be ready to return for follow-up treatment.
 Other side effects include pain and redness where the medicine is injected, pain in the face, and muscle weakness.
 These effects generally occur within the first week and usually go away on their own.